danielmarbach/AsyncRabbitMQ/README.md

  - A single unbounded channel is used to write work into it
  - A dedicated async work is scheduled to the worker thread pool that consumes messages from the channel and invokes the consumers

- Here is the comparison benchmark that compares Channels vs TaskCompletionSource on the ingestion path.
-As you can see System.Threading.Channel is slightly slower but the overhead is neglectible given that the consumption is less allocation heavy and in general much more optimized with channels.
+ Here is the comparison benchmark that compares `System.Threading.Channels` vs `TaskCompletionSource` on the ingestion path.
+As you can see `System.Threading.Channel` is slightly slower but the overhead is neglectible given that the consumption is less allocation heavy and in general much more optimized with channels.
 Furthermore having the possibility to offload some of the complexity to a solution provided by Microsoft is very useful because over time when the channels get improved all the users of the RabbitmQ client can automatically benefit from those improvements as well.
 From a maintance perspective we can also say that having less code to own is generally a good thing.

  Takeway: